Eduardo Centeno

-Eduardo Ernesto Centeno Jiménez (born 30 May 1984) is a Venezuelan-born Dominican footballer who plays as a centre back for Atlético Pantoja and the Dominican Republic national team.
+Eduardo Ernesto Centeno Jiménez (born 30 May 1984) is a footballer who plays as a centre-back for Liga Dominicana club Atlético Pantoja.
+Born in Venezuela, he represented the Dominican Republic at international level.

 International career

 Centeno was eligible to play for Dominican Republic through his mother.
 His formal debut was on 25 March 2018, being a second-half substitute in a 2–1 friendly win against Saint Kitts and Nevis.
 He had played two friendly matches in November 2017 against Nicaragua, but they were not recognised by FIFA.